estenrye/networking-unifi/doc/source/installation.rst

 Installation
 ============

-This section describes how to install and configure the unifi-ml2-driver plugin.
+This section describes how to install and configure the networking-unifi plugin.

 Requirements
 -----------